Date: November 13th, 2025

 Founder, Ojas Vida

-Dr. Sonal Bhatia is introducing mindful leadership as the norm, rather than the exception.
+Sonal Bhatia, MD is introducing mindful leadership as the norm, rather than the exception.
 She was a physician first.
 Then the first woman to serve as Chief Medical Officer in Pfizer’s Rare Disease division.
 She spent 20 years there bringing life-saving therapies to patients.

 She observed women leaders, even in her own company, desperately needing ways to recharge as menopause set in.
 In 2024, she returning for her Master’s in Science, Integrative Health, and Ayurveda.
 Today, Sonal is on a mission to find a non-pill prescription to better health.
 She helps those with a western mindset to embrace the tenets of Eastern medicine.